preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/favicon-tenant/index.rst

 Favicon - Tenant settings
 =======================================

-In Omnia 6.7 and later, you can select favicons.

 Here you can set favicons for the whole tenant.
 It can be overwritten in the settings for a Business Profile.

 .. image:: favicon-tenant.png